bumbleworks/bumbleworks/README.md

 Unless you add it yourself, Bumbleworks will register a "catchall" participant at the end of your participant list, which will catch any workitems not picked up by a participant higher in the list.
 Those workitems then fall into ruote's StorageParticipant, from where Bumbleworks will assemble its task queue.

+This block should be placed in the Participant Registration File (see above), and then it will automatically be loaded when running `Bumbleworks.bootstrap!` (or the `bumbleworks:bootstrap` rake task).

 ### Starting Work

 Without running a "worker," Bumbleworks won't do anything behind the scenes - no workitems will proceed through their workflow, no schedules will be checked, etc.  Running a worker is done using the following command: